Update: This article was reviewed and updated with 2025 data and sources.

 Composable Commerce

 Composable commerce is an approach where businesses can select best-of-breed components (microservices) and integrate them into a custom commerce solution.
+The MACH Alliance’s 2025 survey shows 87 % of enterprises already run MACH architectures, a seven-point YoY rise.
 Each component handles a specific business capability (e.g., payment processing, inventory management).

 Advantages: